Michael Gaughan (Irish republican): Background

 On 10 April 1974, Gaughan and Stagg were transferred to the prison hospital for observation, and force-feeding began two weeks later.
+Stagg would die during a later hunger strike on 12 February 1976 (aged 34).

 Force-feeding and death

 British policy at this time was to force-feed hunger strikers to prevent their deaths.
 According to the National Hunger Strike Commemoration Committee, "six to eight guards would restrain the prisoner and drag him or her by the hair to the top of the bed, where they would stretch the prisoner's neck over the metal rail, force a block between his or her teeth and then pass a feeding tube, which extended down the throat, through a hole in the block."
 After visiting Gaughan in jail, his brother John described his condition: "His throat had been badly cut by force feeding and his teeth loosened.
 His eyes were sunken, his cheeks hollow and his mouth was gaping open.
 He weighed about six stone."

 During his hunger strike, his weight dropped from 160 lb to 84 lb Gaughan was force-fed starting on 22 April, and this occurred 17 times during the course of his hunger strike.
 The last time he was force-fed was the night before his death on Sunday, 2 June.
 After a hunger strike that lasted 64 days, he died on Monday, 3 June 1974, at the age of 24.

-Gaughan was one of 22 Irish republicans to die on hunger strike in the 20th century, which had begun with the 1923 Irish hunger strikes.
-The cause of his death was disputed.
+Gaughan was one of 22 Irish republicans to die on hunger strike in the 20th century, which began with the 1917 death of the Irish revolutionary Thomas Ashe followed by the 1920 Cork hunger strike and the 1923 Irish hunger strikes.
+The cause of Gaughan's death was disputed.
 The British government stated that he died of pneumonia, while the Gaughan family asserted that he died after prison doctors fatally injured him when food lodged in a lung punctured by a force-feeding tube.

 Gaughan's death caused controversy in English medical circles, as some forms of treatment can be classified as assault if administered without the express permission of the patient.
 The timing of his death came just one week after the British government capitulated to the demands of the loyalist Ulster Workers' Council strike.
 After Gaughan's death, the British government's policy of force-feeding ended, and the remaining hunger strikers were given assurances that they would be repatriated to Irish prisons.
 However, these promises were later reneged on by the British government.